 - Attendant care over 56 hours per week, if the care is provided directly, or indirectly through another person, by a "related person" of the injured person, a person domiciled in the household of the injured person, or a person with whom the injured person had a business or social relationship before the injury.
-(However, the bill would not prohibit an insurer from paying PIP benefits for attendant care for more than 56 hours per week when provided by one of these individuals.) - Ambulance services, including, but not limited to, air ambulance services, in an amount that exceeds the amount that would be allowable under the ambulance fee schedule under the federal Medicare program. - Ground transportation services (other than the ambulance services) in an amount that exceeds 300% of the optional standard mileage rate provided by the Internal Revenue Service under 26 USC 213.1
+(However, the bill would not prohibit an insurer from paying PIP benefits for attendant care for more than 56 hours per week when provided by one of these individuals.) - Ambulance services, including, but not limited to, air ambulance services, in an amount that exceeds the amount that would be allowable under the ambulance fee schedule under the federal Medicare program.
+However, if the ambulance services were for an "emergency medical condition" or "related emergency care", the limitation would be 125% of the allowable rate. - Ground transportation services (other than the ambulance services) in an amount that exceeds 300% of the optional standard mileage rate provided by the Internal Revenue Service under 26 USC 213.1

-Additionally, the bill would require claims for ground transportation or ambulance services to identify the service provider, the locations where the injured person was picked up and dropped off, the mileage between each location, and the total mileage for each day in which a claim is made.
+Additionally, the bill would require claims for ground transportation or ambulance services to identify the service provider, the locations where the injured person was picked up and dropped off, the mileage between each location, and the total mileage for each day for which a claim is made.